ZahirAbbasAuspice/flutter-task-management-app/README.md

   - **Hive** for user preferences (theme and sort order).
 - **State Management**: Riverpod to manage state for tasks and preferences.
 - **Responsive UI**: Adapts to both mobile and tablet screens.
+- **Additional Features**:
+  - **Search and Filter**: Easily search and filter tasks based on criteria like name, date, or priority.
+  - **Local Notifications**: Receive reminders for tasks via local notifications.

 ## Technical Stack
 - **Flutter**: Dart-based UI framework.